Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 Human rights expert Brad Adams urged donor countries to take a stand in ensuring transparency in the relocation process.

-"Donor governments engaged in the Rohingya crisis response, such as the US, UK, Japan, Australia, and Canada, should take a clear stand against this rash move to relocate Rohingya to Bhasan Char," he said.
+"Donor governments engaged in the Rohingya crisis response, such as the US, UK, Japan, Australia and Canada, should take a clear stand against this rash move to relocate Rohingya to Bhashan Char," he said.

 "Decisions to move after the completion of technical assessments need to be voluntary and fully informed," he added.